 In 1942, with World War II holding public attention, and with several of the international members in enemy countries where they were out of communication with the Board, it was decided that no international members should be included for the duration of the war.
 In 1951, the Board resumed election of international members, selecting a representative from England.
 The year following, Canada was included.
 In 1954, provisions were made for representation from other countries also.
 Due to dissolution of the United Engineering Trustees, Inc., administration of the Daniel Guggenheim Medal Board of Award was transferred to AIAA in 1999.

-Today, the Medal is awarded for notable achievement which shall tend to the advancement of aeronautics.
+The Daniel Guggenheim Medal was established as an international award for the purpose of honoring an individual who makes notable achievements in advancing the safety and practicality of aviation.
+The Medal recognizes contributions to aeronautical research and education, the development of commercial aircraft and equipment, and the application of aircraft to the economic and social activities of the nation.
 There is no restriction on account of nationality or sex.
 The Medal is accompanied by a certificate, which shall recite the origin of the Medal and the specific achievement for which the Award is made.
 The list of Daniel Guggenheim Medalists indicates the international character of the Award as was the wish of Mr. Guggenheim.